samartzidis/WinAppleKey/README.md

 After changing any of these values, you will need to disconnect/connect your associated Apple keyboard(s) to trigger a driver reload, or alternatively reboot your machine.

+### Downloading Binary Releases

+Go to the [releases](https://github.com/samartzidis/WinAppleKey/releases) page and get the latest release.

 ### Build Instructions

 To build the driver you will need **Visual Studio 2015** along with an installation of the